XavierBerger/RPi-Monitor/docs/source/01_features.rst

 -------------------------------------
   **RPi-Monitor** embed an alert engine fully configurable and able to determine if metrics are out of expected range and raise alerts.

+  When an alert is detected, **RPi-Monitor** can execute an action.
+For example, sending email or SMS.

   Definition of critera of alert detection as well as action to perform when alert is detected are fully configurable.

 Read only mode
 --------------
-  If writing data on disk/eMMC/SSD/SDCard/... is not possible, **RPi-Monitor** can be executed in read only mode.
+  If writing data on disk/eMMC/SSD/SDCard/... is not possible, **RPi-Monitor** can be executed in **read-only** mode.

   Metrics can be retrived either by web interface in json format or through SNMP.

 Sharing metrics
 ---------------